edgedb/edgedb-grafana-backend/README.md

-The [edgedb-go](https://github.com/edgedb/edgedb-go) client library authenticates [EdgeDB SAAS hosted Cloud](https://www.edgedb.com/cloud) differntly than local or self-hosted.
+The [edgedb-go](https://github.com/edgedb/edgedb-go) client library authenticates [EdgeDB SAAS hosted Cloud](https://www.edgedb.com/cloud) differently than local or self-hosted.
 The EdgeDB Cloud instances authenticate with a combination of an instance name and a cloud secret key.
 These are obtained from the EdgeDB Cloud UI when you [create an instance](https://cloud.edgedb.com/org/edgedb/create-instance).